Nemin32/Nemin32.github.io/_drafts/aorant.md

 ### Music

-The music is one I've got sort of a controversial opinion about: while I absolutely believe it fits the game and serves its purpose well, I don't think it is good enough to stand on its own legs.
+The music - done by Ellen Meijers - is a topic I've got sort of a controversial opinion about: while I absolutely believe it fits the game and serves its purpose well, I don't think it is good enough to stand on its own legs.
 Once you take the music out of the game, the repetitiveness that you never otherwise notice due to all the myriad of other noises the game makes suddenly becomes obvious.
 I've spoken with people who said they like to listen to the OST outside the game, but I frankly couldn't really bear to do it when I tried myself.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/2D0UiuSZs2M" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>